top of page

-My classes offer a gentle introduction to movement and mindfulness for folks who may be reticent about yoga for whatever reason.
+My approach offers a gentle introduction to movement and mindfulness for folks who may be reticent about yoga for whatever reason.
 Perhaps surprisingly, the tools and practices I employ can also be used for exploring and deepening an existing practice through increasing time and decreasing resistance in traditional poses, so it is really fun for all levels.

 One of the less familiar aspects of the Bo Yoga® practice is the joint rotation series.
 If you have never tried yoga before, or if you are a seasoned practitioner, you will find something new in this simple, yet super fun and effective practice.

 We also do versions of more traditional yoga asanas (poses), but there is limited weight bearing on your wrists/hands/knees (which can be modified to be even less) and absolutely no weight bearing on your head.
 If any of the poses feel like too much, you are always free to do whatever you like.
 It is YOUR practice; I'm just the facilitator.
-I am happy to help with modifications and advice as time and class make-up allows.* You and your doctor can be assured we will not be standing on our heads!
+You and your doctor can be assured we will not be standing on our heads!
 I even tend to limit putting one's head below one's heart due to cardiovascular concerns being so, well, so concerning.
 I like to focus on the practical, "functional living" aspects of asanas.
 How can you maintain/improve you daily life through these gentle exercises?

 Another kind of new and different (well, it has roots 2000 years old or so, so maybe I should say new and different to many people) practice that I like to employ is vibration and energy exploration.
 This and the joint rotation series are both based on ancient Qi Gong (say chee gong) practices.
 Basically it is just dancing to a fast drumming song and then, some nice flowing movements to some nice flowing music.
 There is no "right" or "wrong" way to do it so it's easy and, really, it makes you feel good.
 I have many students who were unsure of this practice at first, but have come to love it as their favorite part of class!